nordlow/compiler-benchmark/README.md

 | Rust | Build | Yes | 438.4 | 63.3 [Vox] | 198 | 1.48.0-nightly | `rustc` |
 | C# | Build | No | 27.4 | 4.0 [Vox] | 333 | 6.12.0.90 | `mcs` |

-This is with DMD built with LDC for an additional 15 percent drop in compilation time.

 ## TODO

 - Put check and build time in separate columns on same line